dscarpetti/codax/README.md

 **Database Functions**

-  - `open-database` - Opens or creates a database
+  - `open-database` - Opens or creates a database, or returns an existing database connection if it's already open
   - `close-database` - Closes an open database
+  - `destroy-database!` - Deletes a database and all its data _irretrievably_ (intended for use in tests).

 **Transaction Macros**